Stable homotopy groups of spheres: From dimension 0 to 90: Toda brackets

 We will make occasional use of matric Toda brackets.
-We will not describe their shuffling properties in detail, except to observe that they obey analogous matric versions of the properties in Theorems \ref{thm:Toda-3fold} and \ref{thm:Toda-4fold}.
+We will not describe their shuffling properties in detail, except to observe that they obey analogous matric versions of the properties in Theorems \ref{thm:Toda-3fold} and \ref{thm:Toda-4fold}. \revv{These properties can be proved with the same techniques that apply to matric Massey product \cite{May69}; see \cite{Kochman78} \cite{Kochman96} for examples of this style of argument.}